gagolews/genieclust/devel/sphinx/rmd/timings.rst

 Timings as a Function of `n` and `d`
 ------------------------------------

-Synthetic datasets being two Gaussian blobs, each of size `n/2` (with i.i.d. coordinates), in a `d`-dimensional space.
+In order to study the run-times as a function dataset size and dimensionality, let's consider a series of synthetic benchmarks, each with two Gaussian blobs of size `n/2` (with i.i.d. coordinates), in a `d`-dimensional space.

-Medians of 1,3, or 10 timings (depending on the dataset size), in seconds, on 6 threads:
+Here are the medians of 3-10 timings (depending on the dataset size), in seconds, on 6 threads: